 He earned a degree in electrical engineering from the University of Waterloo in 1999.

 One of his firm's best investments was in Yammer which was acquired by Microsoft.
 He became a minority owner and board member of the Golden State Warriors basketball team.
 In 2020 he invested $370 million of his own money into a variety of investments and generated a value of over $2 billion.
+He announced on Twitter in January of 2021 his intention to run for Governor of California.

 His mother used to be a housekeeper.
 He married a woman named Brigette Lau but the couple divorced in 2018.
+He has four children.

 He has stated that one of the reasons he joined Facebook was the lack of ego of founder and CEO Mark Zuckerberg.